nicholaspatten/SVGit4Me-local-only/memory-bank/activeContext.md

 - Color precision is clamped to [1,8] for VTracer.
 - Step-by-step card layout is the standard for the UI.
 - Radix UI Select and Tooltip are the standard for dropdowns and tooltips.
 - Always ensure SVG Output has a viewBox for zooming support.
+- Pan/zoom and tooltip logic are standard for both raster and SVG previews.
+- Download/copy controls are always present for SVG output.